hug-sch/vse-docs/video_sequencer/preview/gizmos.rst

 If you have even zoomed in or moved way to far, press :kbd:`Home` to restore the 100% zoom at the center of the Preview.

 ..
 Hint::
    Sometimes you need only a very small preview window, for example when checking the sound.
 The Gizmos can get very much in the way then.
-Switching them on or off is rather well hidden in the User Preferences > Interface > Editors > Navigation Controls.
+You can switch them off with the Show Gizmo button in the Header of the Preview or with the rather well hidden option in User Preferences > Interface > Editors > Navigation Controls.

    There is also a field called *Gizmo Size* (in User Preferences > Viewport > Display > Gizmo Size).
 Changing this value will not do anything to the VSE gizmos.
 It only changes the navigation gizmos in the 3D View.